eayin2/bacula_scripts/README.md

 # bacula_scripts

 ## Description
-`bacula_scripts` bundles scripts for Bacula/Bareos to delete backups, add new clients and monitor backups.
+`bacula_scripts` bundles scripts for Bareos to delete backups, add new clients and monitor backups.
-This package is tested for bareos, but should work for Bacula too, because both are quiete compatible to each other.
+This package is tested for bareos.
+It works for Bacula only partially.
+For example Bacula is missing a feature to print the current configuration, equivalent to `bareos-dir -xc`.
 Nevertheless this project has been named `bacula_scripts` in regard to Bacula's origin.

 ## Background
 Bareos is designed to keep backups as long as possible, never delete them, unless the